-33 Guidehouse Report (August 2020).
+&lt;sup>33 Guidehouse Report (August 2020).
 "System Resiliency: A Critical Requirement of Natural Gas System."
-Appendix A - Page 44-45 on-system storage provides a reasonable measure for the operational control and responsiveness that is necessary to prevent system failure.
+Appendix A - Page 44-45

 3 As explained by Guidehouse above, on-system storage and pipeline diversity each have 4 attributes that are needed to enhance FEI's system resiliency.
 For this reason, as well as the 5 cost analysis provided above, a portfolio approach is the most cost-effective way to enhance